 – Reclaimed Wood Boards: Many people like using this type of material because it gives a rustic feel and creates a character in the design.
 The boards themselves can be bought premade or handcrafted.

 – Wallpaper: Wallpaper is a great option for those who don’t want heavy-duty work done on their cabinets but still want a beautiful look on them.
 There are many varieties (patterns, textures) available and they’re usually only applied as one layer which simplifies installation.

 Which Finish Should you Choose?

-The first decision you’ll need to make is what type of finish you want for your cabinets.
+The first decision you’ll need to make is what type of finish you want for your case.
 The most popular finishes are paint, varnish, and stain; each of these can be applied in a different way.

 While many people like the look of painted cabinets, it’s important to note that a well-applied paint job will not provide the same durability as other finishes.
 If you’re looking for longevity, or if you have children or pets that might damage the kitchen, then varnish or stain might be better options.

 Stain is one of the most popular finishing options for cabinet doors because it provides a natural wood look with less maintenance required than varnish.
 It’s important to consider how much upkeep your desired finish will require before investing in this project.